daydreaming-experiment/daydreaming-the-app.net/privacy/index.md

 ## What will you do with our data?

 We will only use your data for the purpose of our research.
-If we ever share your data, it will be in a completely anonymous (location free) and for research purposes.
+If we ever share your data, it will be in a completely anonymous manner (location free) and for research purposes.
 We will never use your data for commercial uses.

 ## Is all this legal?